Women's Mentoring Programme

 The WMP is designed for students who need assistance with their career path and want to improve skills and broaden their networks.
 Be prepared to attend an event each month, usually held after 6pm.

 Applications will be judged on quality of responses, and students involved in extracurricular, voluntary and community activities will also be regarded highly.
-Selected mentees will be notified by email in December 2019.
 The programme starts in Semester One 2020.

 It is important to note that this is not a work experience programme or a recruitment tool and students should not expect to obtain employment from the programme.